Saxon Weald is committed to ensuring that our most valuable assets - your homes are maintained through a continuous programme of home improvement.

 Saxon Weald uses a variety of contractors to carry out our planned maintenance programmes.
 If you are selected for home improvements, we will confirm the contractor in writing prior to any work starting.
 The contractor will inform you exactly when the works are due to take place.

 You are not required to take out household contents insurance while the works are being carried out.
 However, we do advise that if you have insurance, you notify your insurer of any scaffolding that will be required during the work.
 Residents will be informed if scaffolding is required.

 How will we help you during this process?

 When the works are complete.

 You will be asked to inspect the property with the attending contractor to ensure that you are satisfied.
 We will also ask you to answer a satisfaction questionnaire once the work is complete.

 Something has gone wrong - who should I contact?

 We work hard to make sure our customers receive a good quality service.
 However, we recognise that, from time to time, instances may arise where customers have reason to complain.
 You can register a complaint easily by writing to us, sending an email, filling in our web form, calling us or visiting our offices.
-We will also accept complaints made by an individual or organisation acting on the complainant’s behalf, providing they have their authorisation to do so.
-For more information please click here to download our complaints policy.
+We will also accept complaints made by an individual or organisation acting on the complainant's behalf, providing they have their authorisation to do so.
+For more information please download our Complaints Policy.